victor5114/mention-feed/readme.md

 # mention-feed
 Here's my solution for the Mention coding challenge.
-Please the following instructions to run the project locally.
-(Not deployed yet).
+Please follow the instructions below to run the project locally.
+(Not deployed yet)

-I started this project from a redux-starter simple app that I previsouly used for different project.
+I started this project from a redux-starter simple app that I previously used for different project.
 It makes use of Babel, Redux, Webpack for the main part.
-It also contains a simple test suite that handles both e2e tests with Protractor and unit test with JSDOM.
+It also contains a simple test suite which manage both e2e tests with Protractor and unit test with JSDOM.

-Hope you'll enjoy it
+Hope you'll enjoy the solution !!

 ## Install and Set up
 ### Prerequisite